usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 ```

 Each `<test>` carries the failure `<message>` and a `<location>` with the `line`, `column`, and an
-`xpath` pointing at the offending element — use these to find the problem in your content.
+`xpath` pointing at the offending element.
+Use these to locate the problem in the content.

 ### The HTML report

 `<input-prefix>-validation-report.html` (title "SCAPVal Validation Report") presents the same
-information for people: a summary of counts by status, the arguments SCAPVal was run with, and the
+information in human-readable form: a summary of counts by status, the arguments SCAPVal was run
-per-requirement results.
-Each failing requirement lists its messages with the line, column, and
+with, and the per-requirement results.
+Each failing requirement lists its messages with the line,
-XPath of the offending element.
+column, and XPath of the offending element.

 ### The batch summary